0cjs/sedoc/app/Sysadmin/signoz.md

 panels based on those values.
 Typically this is used to set e.g.
 `host.name` (referenced as `$host.name` in queries) to have the panels show data for just a specific host.

+Dashboards _tags_ are displayed in the list of dashboards which lets you restrict the view to only certain tags: separate multiple tags with commas.
+The tags are configured under the "Configure" button "overview" tab.

 #### Query Builder